-In today’s interconnected world, reputations that have taken years to establish can be damaged within minutes by a few mouse-clicks.
-Defamatory publications can not only be costly, in terms of loss of revenue/employment opportunity, but can also cause considerable distress and embarrassment.
-It is therefore vital to act quickly before a damaging publication spreads.
-As experts in English libel law, our defamation solicitors are well-versed to help.
+In today’s interconnected world, reputations can be damaged or destroyed by a few mouse-clicks.
+Defamatory publications can not only be costly, in terms of loss of revenue or opportunity, but can also impact on individuals personally: damaging relationships or preventing them from developing in the first place.
+They are also often the source of considerable distress and embarrassment.
+It is often necessary to act quickly before a damaging publication spreads.

 What is a defamatory statement?

-It is the publication of a statement to at least one other person that will tend to cause the reader to think less of you.
-The fact a statement is untrue and/or upsetting/insulting does not necessarily mean it is defamatory.
-Additionally, since 2014, the publication must have caused, or be likely to cause, "serious harm" to your reputation.
+It is the publication of a statement to at least one other person that will tend to cause the hypothetical average reader to think less of you.
+The fact that a statement is untrue, upsetting and/or insulting does not necessarily mean it is defamatory.
+Additionally, the publication must have caused, or be likely to cause, "serious harm" to your reputation.
 In a defamation claim the burden is on the claimant to prove a statement has been read and serious harm suffered.

 What does 'serious harm' mean?